Rogers family boardroom drama unlikely to impact deal to buy Shaw - Up News Info

 Rogers’ move was the latest in a tumultuous period during which he has been at odds with his sisters and mother, all of whom are also board directors and who backed Natale.

-The company said on Friday that it had not received any documentation from its former chair with respect to the attempted removal of directors, and would consult with its lawyers about the legality of Edward Rogers’ move.
+The company said on Friday that it has received a written resolution from the Rogers Control Trust to remove five independent directors and replace them with its own nominees.

-“The company is not aware of this mechanism ever having been utilized in respect of a public company in Canada,” Rogers Communications said in a statement.
+“The company has reviewed the resolution with its external legal counsel and has determined the resolution is invalid,” it said in a statement, adding that its board and CEO remain unchanged.

-A vote to remove Edward Rogers as chair of the Rogers Control Trust failed, Bloomberg News reported, with only four of the required minimum seven out of 10 advisers to the trust voting for his ouster.
+A vote to remove Edward Rogers as chair of the Rogers Control Trust failed, Bloomberg News reported earlier on Friday, with only four of the required minimum seven out of 10 advisers to the trust voting for his ouster.

 Advertisement